Spotifyd/spotifyd/docs/src/configuration/auth.md

 - `5353 UDP`: MDNS service advertisement
 - A zeroconf port which uses TCP.
 By default, it is randomly chosen, but if you want to, you can configure it with the `--zeroconf-port` cli option / `zeroconf_port` config value.

+By default, `spotifyd` advertises the addresses of all interfaces.
+On hosts with many of them, clients may pick one that they cannot reach, in which case you can limit the advertisement with the `--zeroconf-ip` cli option / `zeroconf_ip` config value.

 If you don't want discovery, because you're using one of the methods below, you can disable it via the `--disable-discovery` cli option / `disable_discovery = true` config value.

 > __Note:__ By default, the last active session will be remembered and reconnected once the service is restarted.